Our Curriculum Intent

 At St Peter’s, we believe that our music education should engage and inspire our children to develop a love of music and their talent as musicians.
-We are keen to encourage and support our pupils’ creativity, self-confidence and self-expression.
+We are keen to encourage and support our pupils’ creativity, self-confidence and self-expression as well as the essential skills and knowledge within this subject.
+The teaching and learning of music at St Peter’s is based on creating and performing music through singing and playing a range of instruments, as well as listening to and evaluating music from different traditions, cultures, great composers and musicians, as well as many opportunities to celebrate all pupils’ achievements.

 Wider Opportunities for Music